 Our final tip for mastering Facebook marketing?
 Check out this guide to Facebook event photo size by our friends at Glue Up.

 Instagram is your best friend when it comes down to visual display.
 The application provides users with the possibility to post photos and stories.
 So it is an excellent tool for promoting your event.
 If you do this right, your audience will become your marketing team.
+To maximize your marketing efforts, you can leverage Instagram tools to post during peak times when your audience is most engaged.

 A novelty trick is to create a countdown sticker on Instagram Stories.
 This will let you set a customisable end date and time.
 Both fun AND interactive!